 “We are all full-time Christian ministers,” Hanson says.
 “We all have that responsibility, no matter our job.”
 Hanson teaches courses in the Criminal Justice emphasis for the Psychology degree.
 Learn more about Ghlee Hanson.

-Learn more about our adult undergraduate faculty.
+Learn more about our Psychology faculty:

 Is a Psychology degree for you?

 Do you care deeply about people and want to understand what makes them tick?
 The Bachelor of Science in Psychology will guide you to a deeper understanding of human behavior and psychological principles.